-In this course, the role and nature of process, program, and planning that lead to effective ministry are discussed.
-Students explore precedents to spiritual action, the nature of such action, and the results that one can expect.
-The goal is to assist students in avoiding ineffective actions and enhancing spiritual returns on efforts.
+This course, discusses the nature and role of process, program, and planning in effective ministry.
+Students explore precedents to spiritual action, the nature of such action, and anticipated results.
+The course assists students in avoiding ineffective actions and enhancing spiritual returns on efforts.